chmduquesne/wg-ip/README.md

             run the embedded test suite
         gen <pubkey>:
-            generate an ip from the pubkey, in the specified subnet.
+            generate an ip from the pubkey, in the specified subnet. when the --asnet option is used, the generated ip is cut to length to generate a subnet prefix instead of a whole ip.
         dryrun:
             generate an ip from the pubkey of the specified interface (see "device used"), as well as for all the peers of that same